-This navigates to the Print Avery Labels screen, where a Student Search module will display in addition to More Search Options.
+This navigates to the Print Avery Labels screen, where a Student Search module displays in addition to More Search Options.

-For more detailed information about conducting a student search, see the article, Searching for Students.
+For more detailed information about conducting a student search, see Searching for Students.

-Clicking Search will generate a list of students where you can choose to print Avery labels for selected contacts, students, parents per student.
+Clicking Search generates a list of students where you can choose to print Avery labels for selected contacts, students, parents per student.

 To all Contacts having Custody prints all contacts that have custody via Students > Student Info > Address & Contacts tab.
 The label is addressed to all logged custodial contacts for each selected student.
 If the student's custodial contacts reside at different addresses, the label will print for all addresses.